 (b) before the registration of a contact veto.

-(3) The Director-General is not to release identifying information under this Act to a person whose access to the information is the subject of an information veto that will become, or became, ineffective because of the operation of section 59(2) of the Adoption Amendment Act (No. 2) 2003 unless —
+(3) The CEO is not to release identifying information under this Act to a person whose access to the information is the subject of an information veto that will become, or became, ineffective because of the operation of section 59(2) of the Adoption Amendment Act (No. 2) 2003 unless —

 (a) the person attends an interview with an officer of the Department; and

-(b) all the parties to the adoption and their relatives have been provided with the information, counselling and mediation that the Director-General thinks is necessary in the particular case.
+(b) all the parties to the adoption and their relatives have been provided with the information, counselling and mediation that the CEO thinks is necessary in the particular case.

 [Section 79 amended by No. 40 of 1998 s.
 6(5); No. 8 of 2003 s.
-42.]
+42; No. 34 of 2004 s.
+251.]

-80. Director-General to notify certain persons in event of death
+80. CEO to notify certain persons in event of death

-(1) If the Director-General is informed by the Registrar that an adoptee has died, the Director-General is to inform the adoptee’s birth parents of the death if the Director-General considers that —
+(1) If the CEO is informed by the Registrar that an adoptee has died, the CEO is to inform the adoptee’s birth parents of the death if the CEO considers that —

 (a) it is reasonably practicable to do so; and